Abdominal pain in women

 The causes of abdominal pain in women can be extremely diverse and varied.
 During menstruation they are practically normal.
 They result from the uterus contracting to shed the built-up uterine lining.
 If no fertilized egg has implanted and the woman has not become pregnant, the lining has become redundant.
 The body discharges it along with the menstrual blood.
 With the end of the menstrual period, the pain subsides again – only to start again at the onset of the next menstruation.
 Some women also feel a pulling sensation in the abdomen when they ovulate around mid-cycle.

-Severe menstrual pain is what gynecologists call dysmenorrhea.
+Gynecologists refer to severe menstrual pain as dysmenorrhea.
 Despite taking painkillers, this period pain cannot be controlled and leads in each case to significant restrictions in everyday life.
-They may indicate endometriosis, a benign growth of the uterine lining outside the uterine cavity.
+They can be an indication of endometriosis, a benign growth of the uterine lining outside the uterine cavity.
 This leads to an inflammatory response in the pelvic area with increased production of prostaglandins (hormones that cause the uterus to contract).
 Less frequently, fibroids (nodular muscle changes in the uterine wall) can also cause increased period pain associated with heavy menstrual bleeding and resulting cramping contraction of the uterus.

 Abdominal pain without period: gynecological diseases